Decentralidia/Rebuttal/Readme.md

 ### 3. In Table 4., the authors provide an ablation study comparing the policy estimator with and without context decoder.
 Is there a similar ablation study comparing performance with the ensemble of policy models versus only one policy model?

 That is a completely valid concern.
-We ran our models again without using ensemble learning, but the difference in performance was not significant.
-Initially, as using ensemble learning in our "Context Decoder" module improved performance, we thought this approach would improve the "Context Decoder" model too, so we included it by default.
-However, after reevaluating, it seems that using ensemble learning in the "Policy Estimator" doesn't significantly enhance performance.
+We reran our models without using ensemble learning, but the performance difference was insignificant.
+Initially, as using ensemble learning in our "Context Decoder" module improved performance, we thought this approach would also enhance the "Context Decoder" model, so we included it by default.
+However, after reevaluating, ensemble learning in the "Policy Estimator" doesn't significantly enhance performance.
 Thanks for your feedback.

 ***

 ### Additional:1.
 As mentioned in the section above, qualitative analysis on the confusion matrices presented Fig 3-5 would provide interesting insights.
 Also providing a disaggregated analysis on how the model performs for different users would provide more credence to some of the claims the paper makes.

 Thank you for your suggestion.
-Offering a detailed analysis of individual user performance could indeed provide valuable insights into the data.
-However, in our experiment, we opted to simplify the problem by removing user profiles and maintaining user anonymity regarding personal information.
+A detailed analysis of individual user performance provides valuable insights into the data.
+However, in our experiment, we opted to simplify the problem by removing user-profiles and maintaining user anonymity regarding personal information.
 This decision was made to prevent complications for users, especially since it was our first time conducting such an experiment.
 By keeping the user experience straightforward, we aimed to retain more participants.

-Consequently, we lack additional information about each user, making it impossible to explore the correlation between personal attributes and opinions for disaggregated results.
-While we acknowledge the merit of this idea, we believe it can be addressed in future studies and discussions.
+Consequently, we need additional information about each user, making it impossible to explore the correlation between personal attributes and opinions for disaggregated results.
+While we acknowledge the merit of this idea, it can be addressed in future studies and discussions.

 ***